AudreyLL88/MS3__Sante/README.md

 * As a registered user of Santé!
 I want to be able to search for specific recipes.
 * As a registered user of Santé!
 I want to be able to "like" a cocktail recipe.
 * As a registered user of Santé!
 I want to be able to edit my cocktail recipes.
 * As a registered user of Santé!
-I want to get a visual confirmation when I edited my cocktail
+I want to be able to edit my profile.
 * As a registered user of Santé!
+I want to get a visual confirmation when I edited my cocktail.
+* As a registered user of Santé!
+I want to get a visual confirmation when I edited my profile.
+* As a registered user of Santé!
 I want to be able to delete my cocktail recipes.
+* As a registered user of Santé!
+I want to be able to delete my profile.
 * As a registered user of Santé!
 I want to see who has published a cocktail recipe that isn't mine.
 * As a registered user of Santé!
 I want to be able to add a picture and relevant informations to my profile.
 * As a registered user of Santé!
 I want to be able to delete my profile.